zhhrozhh/pyzzle/README.md

 # pyzzle
-breakdown long python codes into small blocks
+it breakdowns long python codes into small puzzle like blocks
 <img src = 'demo.png'/>